 This book highlights the findings of a major ESRC-funded study on the child protection role played by schools, their decision-making processes and involvement in inter-agency working.
 Crucial reading for academics, practitioners and managers in children’s social care and education, it evaluates the impact of recent policy developments, including the Academies and Free Schools programme, as well as the restructuring of local authority children’s services.

-Part I: The national picture;
+Part 1: The national picture

-Reflections from Anne Edwards, Professor Emerita, Department of Education, University of Oxford;
+Reflections from Anne Edwards, Professor Emerita, Department of Education, University of Oxford

-Part II: Schools’ perspectives;
+Part 2: Schools’ perspectives

-Part III: Concluding thoughts;
+Part 3: Concluding thoughts

-Schools and safeguarding: aligning expectations with reality
+7. Schools and safeguarding: aligning expectations with reality